Dorogmih/SimpleMath/README.md

 # SimpleMath
 SimpleMath is a simple console calculator made in C++ language.

 It can multiply, divide, add, substruct numbers.
-Also that program can count the power of, count the root of, divide with remains and count the factorial of numbers.
+Also that program can count the power of, count the root of and divide with remains numbers.

 Guide for calculator SimpleMath 8.1